thesushantpatil/insiM/README.md

 ### Publication (please cite if using software):

-Currently in press at Journal of Molecular Diagnostics.
+Patil, Sushant A., et al. "insiM: in silico mutator software for bioinformatics pipeline validation of clinical next-generation sequencing assays."
+The Journal of Molecular Diagnostics 21.1 (2019): 19-26.

 ### Introduction